SimplGy/bitcoin/README.md

 * 144 blocks per day
 * 52560 blocks per year

-For the forseeable future there will be less than 1,000,000 blocks, which is
+For the forseeable future there will be less than 1,000,000 blocks.

 ## Instructions